Joop Geurts

-Joop Geurts (February 20, 1923 – February 26, 2009) was a Dutch professional baseball player for Schoten Haarlem of the Hoofdklasse Honkbal or Major League Baseball in Dutch.
-He was also a member of the Netherlands national baseball team.
+Joop Geurts (February 20, 1923 – February 26, 2009) was a Dutch baseball player for the Netherlands national baseball team in international competitions.
+He also played for Schoten Haarlem of the Honkbal Hoofdklasse, the top Dutch baseball league.

 Career

 Geurts made his debut in the Dutch national team in 1938 as a catcher, at only 15 years of age.
-In 1957 he was named Most Valuable Player of the Main Class.
-Between 1956 and 1960 he captured the European title four times with the Dutch team.
+In 1957, he was named most valuable player of the Main Class.
+From 1956 to 1960, he captured the European championship four times with the Dutch team.
+He was named one of the best catchers at the 1958 championship.
 Geurts appeared in 36 games over 23 years for the national team.
-In 1956 he was part of the selection that came out for the first time against the United States team and was also named a team captain.
+In 1956, he was the captain of the team that visited the United States for the first time, competing in the Global World Series.

-Geurts was also known by the so-called "ball incident" of 1948 with American ambassador Baruch.
-The ambassador was invited to throw the first ball at the start of the main class baseball season.
-Baruch threw the ball to Geurts, who then offered it to the members of the baseball league board that were present.
-They said they had no interest in the ball and that Geurts could keep it.
-Geurts asked the ambassador to sign the ball.
-However, a few days later, the league officials changed their mind and asked for the ball from Geurts.
-However, he refused because the league representatives had originally told him that he could keep the ball.
-A scandal arose and Geurts decided to travel to the embassy and asked Baruch to sign a second ball.
-At an open meeting to decide the fate of Geurts' in this matter, the latter showed the two signed balls and asked the league officials to choose one, which he gave to the leagues, while keeping the other one.
+Geurts was also involved in an incident in 1948 with a baseball signed by American ambassador Herman B. Baruch.
+The ambassador was invited to throw the first ball at the start of a game between Haarlem and Amsterdam clubs.
+Baruch threw the ball to Geurts, who had Baruch sign the ball, then kept it.
+However, baseball league board members later asked Geurts to return the signed ball.
+He refused and decided to visit the American embassy in The Hague to get Baruch to sign a second ball.
+At an open meeting to decide Geurts' fate, he showed the two signed balls and asked the league officials to choose one, which he gave to the leagues, while keeping the other one.

-Years later, Geurts was asked by the administrators of the National Baseball Museum if he still had the ball in question.
-He sent his son Tom Geurts to the attic to search and the ball was found.
-Ironically, the museum could not find their copy, so only one signed ball is exhibited at the museum today.
+Years later, Geurts was asked by the administrators of the Netherlands Baseball Museum if he still had the ball in question.
+He sent his son Tom Geurts to the attic to search, and his son found the ball.
+The Haarlem-based museum has one of the signed balls.

-Death
+Personal life and death

+Geurts worked for a ground boring company.

 Geurts died on February 26, 2009, at the age of 86 in Haarlem.
 Geurts had some health issues in the final years of his life, however the exact cause of death was not released to the public.